budatasci/Fall2022/workshops/sql-for-ds-interviews/sql-for-ds-interviews.md

     ```

 ### `GROUP BY`
+A Group By clause allows us to
+  group together tuples thta have a common value
+  apply an aggregate function to the tuples in each subgroup

 7. What is the average quantity for each `ORDERID` in `OrderDetails`?
     ```
     SELECT ORDERID, AVG(Quantity) FROM OrderDetails GROUP BY ORDERID;
     ```